The Best Coat for Iceland in Winter (and Summer!)

 Men’s versions are available on Amazon here.

-Similar to the Wantdo jacket above, the Columbia Alpine Action (also available direct from Columbia here) is designed with skiers in mind, making it one of the best winter jackets for Iceland.
+Similar to the Wantdo jacket above, the Columbia Alpine (also available direct from Columbia here) is designed with skiers in mind, making it a great option for travelling in Iceland.

 This jacket has multiple layers, an inner fleece layer and an outer wind and waterproof layer, which can be detached and worn separately.